 In Singapore, users can subscribe to Kkbox in curate playlists and then sync it to the Forerunner 645 Music.
 Some hoops to jump through but you should be playing music through your connected Bluetooth audio devices in no time.
 There’s a monthly subscription fee to Kkbox.

 The Forerunner 645 Music may be a first for Garmin in tackling wearables with music playing capability but personally, it’s still a distance from the wearable leader Apple Watch and its native Apple Music platform, any mobile device and competing music platforms.
 I get my music via Spotify and relish the immense library of songs which I can’t fathom downloading unto the wearable.
-It can’t anyway.
+It can’t anyway with its limited storage.

 *Update as of 2nd July 2018 – Firmware update 3.40 has brought about tremendous music playback improvements.
 I’m now able to run with my Zolos earbuds with minimal drop-offs.